-E-11A BATTLEFIELD AIRBORNE COMMUNICATIONS NODE Communications relay
+E-11A BATTLEFIELD AIRBORNE COMMUNICATIONS NODE

+Communications relay

-Brief: The E-11 is a modified, Bombardier Global 6000/ BD-700-1A10 or Global 6500 business jet equipped with specialized communications relay equipment to translate between tactical comm and data links.
+Brief: The E-11 is a modified Bombardier Global 6000/BD-700-1A10 or Global 6500 business jet equipped with specialized communications relay equipment to translate between tactical comm and data links.
 It provides joint range extension, BLOS C2, and internet protocol-based data transfer between dissimilar systems.
 E-11A was fielded to meet an urgent operational need for BLOS air-to-ground relay and enables troops to overcome comm limitations in rugged terrain.
 The system entered combat in Afghanistan in 2008, and a single E-11 crashed near Kandahar Airfield on Jan.
 27, 2020, killing both aircrew members.
 The fleet was designated E-11A after USAF purchased the first (previously leased) aircraft in 2011.
 The Battlefield Airborne Communications Node (BACN) payload was initially integrated on a mixed fleet of manned E-11As and unmanned EQ-4B Global Hawks.
 ACC retired the EQ-4B in July 2021 and began procuring six additional airframes to expand the E-11 fleet to nine aircraft.
-USAF began procuring a single airframe each year in FY21 to complete the fleet by 2026.
+USAF has procured a single airframe each year from FY21 to complete the fleet by 2026.
 The first E-11 based on the newer Global 6500 was delivered to 430th Expeditionary Electronic Combat Squadron at Prince Sultan AB, Saudi Arabia, Dec.
 16, 2022.
-The fifth and sixth airframes are slated for delivery in 2023, and FY23 funds will purchase and modify one E-11.
+The fifth and sixth airframes were delivered in FY23 with the seventh following in early FY24.
+FY24 funds will purchase and modify one E-11.
 Northrop Grumman was awarded a \$3.6 billion five-year support contract in early 2021, which also includes funding for research, development and testing, as well as the integration of future payloads.
-Ongoing upgrades include adding military GPS to operate in higher-end threat environments, advanced navigation, along with flight safety, reliability, performance, and self-defensive improvements.
-ACC and the Georgia ANG at Robins are transitioning from JSTARS to operating BACN.
-Robins expects to receive its first E-11A in early 2023 and reach full operational capability by 2027.
+USAF plans to upgrade the E-11 with a High-Capacity Backbone (HCB) to support advanced battle management connectivity.
+Ongoing upgrades include adding military GPS to operate in higherend threat environments, advanced navigation, along with flight safety, reliability, performance, and self-defensive improvements.
+ACC and the Georgia ANG at Robins transitioned from JSTARS to operating BACN in 2023.
+Robins received its first E-11A on April 24, 2023, and plans reach full operational capability by 2027.

 Contractors: Bombardier; Northrop Grumman (integration and support).

 First Flight: August 2007.

 Delivered: December 2008-present.
-IOC: Circa 2011.

-Production: Four (nine planned).
+Production: Five (nine planned).

-Inventory: Three.
+Inventory: Five.

-Operator: ACC.
-Planned: ANG (associate).
+Operator: ACC, ANG (associate).

-Aircraft Location: Al Dhafra AB, UAE; Prince Sultan AB, Saudi Arabia.
-Planned: Robins AFB, Ga.
+Aircraft Location: Al Dhafra AB, UAE; Prince Sultan AB, Saudi Arabia; Robins AFB, Ga.

--E-11A.
+•E-11A.
 Modified Bombardier Global 6000, BD-700, or Global 6500 equipped with the BACN payload.